-E5.1 The HRA Report establishes the nature and severity of effects on the ecological integrity of Ashdown Forest and assesses the avoidance and mitigation measures put forward within the Consultation Draft District Plan.
-It is an interim assessment that informs the development of the District Plan, drawing on the information that is currently available.
-It provides recommendations for additional avoidance and mitigation measures to help ensure that adverse effects on the European sites can be avoided.
-However, it cannot currently be concluded that Consultation Draft District Plan will not adversely affect either the SAC or SPA.
+E5.1 The HRA Report establishes the nature and severity of effects on the ecological integrity of Ashdown Forest and assesses the avoidance and mitigation measures put forward within the Revised Draft District Plan.
+It has informed the development of the District Plan, drawing on the information that is currently available, and provides recommendations for additional monitoring measures to help ensure that adverse effects on the European sites can be avoided.